jnozzi/cocoadev.com/markdown/GradientFill.md

 ----

-I'm getting a General/ZeroLink 'unknown symbol' error relating to where() (and if I comment that out, absDiff()) ...
+I'm getting a ZeroLink 'unknown symbol' error relating to where() (and if I comment that out, absDiff()) ...
 I assume I need to be including a library or several somewhere ...
 Which ones?
 Jul 09 '05

 **Update** - I feel like a moron. ;-) absDiff() isn't some standard function in some library somewhere; it's a relatively simple function like so: